 Newbies and experienced birders alike could enjoy two refuges near each other in south Texas.
 Newbies appreciate Santa Ana National Wildlife Refuge for its wonderful visitor center, compact trials and a bird-feeding station that attracts colorful species.
 For experienced birders, there is nearby Laguna Atascosa National Wildlife Refuge, where more than 400 bird species have been documented, including some rarely seen elsewhere in the United States.
 “With more species observed at Laguna Atascosa than at any other refuge, this is theoretically the best possible place to increase your life list,” Carlo says.

 Florida’s west coast is home to another pair of refuges that reward both experienced birders and novices.
 J.N.
-“Ding” Darling National Wildlife Refuge, 150 miles south of Tampa, offers newbies “an amazing birding experience, with lots of big, colorful and noisy breeding herons, ibis, spoonbills, storks and egrets,” says Carlo.
-St. Marks National Wildlife Refuge, 230 miles north of Tampa (and not far from Tallahassee), provides experienced birders a chance to see rare species like red-cockaded woodpeckers, sedge wrens and swallow-tailed kites.
+“Ding” Darling National Wildlife Refuge, near Fort Meyers, offers newbies “an amazing birding experience, with lots of big, colorful and noisy breeding herons, ibis, spoonbills, storks and egrets,” says Carlo.
+St. Marks National Wildlife Refuge, not far from Tallahassee, provides experienced birders a chance to see rare species like red-cockaded woodpeckers, sedge wrens and swallow-tailed kites.

 Scores of other refuges offer great birding, too, including: Kilauea Point National Wildlife Refuge in Hawaii, Kenai National Wildlife Refuge in Alaska, the Willamette Valley National Wildlife Refuges (Ankeny, Baskett Slough and William L. Finley) in Oregon, Aransas National Wildlife Refuge in Texas, Quivira National Wildlife Refuge in Kansas, Parker River National Wildlife Refuge in Massachusetts and Cape May National Wildlife Refuge in New Jersey.